-Meet William M. "Bill" Jarnigan, Who Is a Music Historian in Florence, AL
+Meet William M. "Bill" Jarnigan, Who Is a Professional Music Historian in Florence, AL

 Jarnigan coordinated a Sam Phillips celebrity roast, and wrote and emceed seven awards shows for the George Lindsey Film Festival.
 He wrote numerous scripts for the Alabama Music Hall of Fame induction banquet and awards shows.
 Bill worked on programs and shows in some capacity with many entertainment personalities including Ernest Borgnine, Willard Scott, Joan Lunden, Johnny Cash, Waylon Jennings, Ray Stevens, Stephen Root, Ralph Emery, George Lindsey, Ruth Buzzi, Shenandoah, Billy Swan, Rufus Thomas, Lucas Black, and many others.
 He has also interviewed many more.